-In the winter of 2017/2018 the cabbage harvest was so good that farmers were unable to sell their surplus harvest.
+The winter of 2017/2018 delivered an abundant cabbage harvest.
+This resulted in a surplus in farming, and farmers were unable to sell the harvest for a fair price.
 This prompted Mediamatic to take in the surplus cabbage and devote our winter program to food surplus, value and abundance.
-We've stacked, fermented, buried, learned, eaten lots of cabbage soup, and so have found value in something the economy deems valueless.
+We've stacked, fermented, buried, learned, eaten lots of cabbage soup, and with that, reinstalled value into something the economy deems valueless.

 Various artists found different ways to connect with the white cabbage.
-Anastasia Loginova read them Tolstoj, Tomislav Feller wrapped himself and in Arne Hendriks' case, the abundant harvest mostly prompted him to ask questions regarding satisfaction in the midst of abundance.
+Anastasia Loginova read them Tolstoj, Tomislav Feller wrapped himself in the white leaves for a dose of sonic manipulation.
+For Arne Hendriks, the abundant harvest mostly prompted him to ask questions regarding satisfaction in the midst of abundance.

 Together with artist Arne Hendriks we organised a series of Tuesday nights on which we started a conversation about the current food economy.
 With several guests and chefs, we tried out the best cabbage dishes.
 This resulted in a white cabbage in a salt crust, a sushi made entirely from white cabbage and discussions and conversations regarding the value of our food in times of globalisation.

 Eventually we mainly celebrated the abundant harvest with our festive Abundance Dinner.
 This dinner, during which the dozens of dishes all featured white cabbage as their main ingredient, was put together by Arne Hendriks and chef Thorwald Voss.
 Together with various speakers, we tried to find a future wherein there exists a balance between supply and demand, desire and satisfaction, and abundance and shortage.

 Communication through Smells